cloudposse/atmos/website/docs/quick-start/introduction.md

 # Introduction

 Atmos is a CLI and a powerful enterprise-grade workflow automation tool for DevOps.
-It's also a framework that prescribes patterns and best practices to structure and organize components and stacks to design for organizational complexity.
+It's also a framework that prescribes patterns and best practices to structure and organize components and stacks to design for organizational complexity (multi-account AWS environments for complex organizations).
 It allows you very quickly configure and provision infrastructure into many environments (AWS accounts and regions), and make those configurations extremely DRY.

 In this Quick Start guide, we describe how to provision infrastructure managed by Terraform into different AWS environments.
 The configurations for the environments are managed by Atmos.